alifeee/blogtest/what-is-a-third-space/what-is-a-third-space.md

 ## Who (is this relevant to)?

 Everyone!
-I encourage anyone I can get my vocal box a hold of to think about and visit third spaces.
-I believe there is something for everyone.
+I encourage everyone I know to think about and visit third spaces.
+I believe they provide an experience valuable to everyone.

 ## What (is a third space)?